SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 For standard billed container types, developer admin should set up billing in their tenant.
 Microsoft 365 SharePoint Embedded Administrator serves as the developer admin.
 Global Administrators in Microsoft 365 can assign users the SharePoint Embedded Administrator.
 The Global Administrator role already has all the permissions of the SharePoint Embedded Administrator role.
 The SharePoint Embedded Admin role is available in Microsoft Entra and Microsoft 365 Admin Center.

-SharePoint Embedded Admin can create container type using `New-SPOContainerType` cmdlet by providing an **azure subscription**, **resource group** associated with the subscription and a **region**.
+SharePoint Embedded Admin can create container type using `New-SPOContainerType` cmdlet by providing an **Azure subscription**, **resource group** associated with the subscription, and a **region**.

-- If you don't have an Azure subscription, you can create on by following steps here to [create an Azure subscription in your tenancy](/azure/cloud-adoption-framework/ready/azure-best-practices/initial-subscriptions),
+- If you don't have an Azure subscription, you can create one by following the steps here to [create an Azure subscription in your tenancy](/azure/cloud-adoption-framework/ready/azure-best-practices/initial-subscriptions),
-- If you don't have a resource group, you can create on by following steps here to [create a resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal)
+- If you don't have a resource group, you can create one by following the steps here to [create a resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal)

 ```powershell
 New-SPOContainerType -ContainerTypeName <ContainerTypeName>